PSAT and SAT

 - increases your access to AP and college credit based on score

-- gets you connected to scholarships based on score
+- gets you connected to scholarships based on your score

-- may get you invited to participate in invitation-only test programs if you were a top-performing student
+- may get you invited to participate in invitation-only test programs if you are a top-performing student

 Preparing for the test

 Studies show that student performance improves significantly on tests like the SAT with practice.
-Students can get ready for the PSAT/NMSQT and SAT with Khan Academy and the PSAT Boot Camp.
+Students can get ready for the PSAT/NMSQT and SAT with the College Board's practice resources.
 Learn more on the College test prep page.

 Students who take tests on our district dates will have the exam paid in full by the district.
 See below for accommodation deadlines and testing dates: